abitravers1989/driftrock/README.md

 when the output number ends in 0 eg. £22.20 then the last zero is cut off by the .round method.
 Therefore I would fix it by changing this method to include the 0

+All classes can be tested more and tests can be drastically improved. eg. the customer Loyalty class tests .. the initalize test should be seperated out.
+EXPECT FOR global variables which aren't going to be used or accessed outside of the class so attr_accessor is not used for them so they cannot be tested

+App:

+Need to double data to test it properly.
+At the moment using API data